Halloween Rhyming Words for Preschoolers

 Using Rhyming Books and Songs

-Jack Hartmann is famous for creating songs that are perfect for preschoolers, and you can find them on CDs and videos.
+Jack Hartmann is famous for creating songs perfect for preschoolers; you can find them on CDs and videos.
 These are some of his rhyming videos that you can use for a fun and learning time with your preschoolers:

 Pin It for Later

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to your Literacy and Halloween Pinterest boards, so you can have it available when you need it.
+If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to your Literacy and Halloween Pinterest boards to have it available when needed.

 Halloween Rhyming Words

-I hope that you and your students enjoy this Halloween Rhyming Words printable, and help learn or review their language and phonological and phonemic awareness abilities!
+I hope you and your students enjoy this Halloween Rhyming Words printable and help learn or review their language and phonological and phonemic awareness abilities!

-Don’t forget to grab your FREE printable, by clicking on the link below.
+Don’t forget to grab your FREE printable by clicking the link below.

-Are you looking for more Halloween ideas and activities, similar to do at home or in the classroom?
-If so, check out some more of our favorites below or all our ideas on our site’s Holidays page.
+Are you looking for more Halloween ideas and activities similar to do at home or in the classroom?
+If so, check out more of our favorites below or all our ideas on our site’s Holidays page.

 Be happy, safe, and creative.
 I wish you well.